Scoliosis Therapy Centre

 4. to improve aesthetics via postural correction

 The objectives of individuals suffering with idiopathic scoliosis will be influenced by the their age and the likely risk of progression.
 However, irrespective of age, improving body aesthetics, and psychological well-being will be major objectives of both adolescents and adults.
-The prime concern of adolescents, at risk of progression, is preventing the progression to avoid surgery; for adults the major concerns are slowing down or preventing progression, relief of pain syndromes, and improved breathing.
+The prime concern of adolescents, at risk of progression, is preventing progression to avoid surgery; for adults the major concerns are slowing down or preventing progression, relief of pain syndromes, and improved breathing.

 Further information about the Schroth Method and how it can help idiopathic scoliosis is available here: